shailstorm/scheme-interpreter/README.md

 # turing complete scheme interpreter

-built from my work (LISP lab) in MIT's 6.1010 course, and inspired by Structure and Interpretation of Computer Programs by H. Abelson.
+built from my work (LISP lab) in MIT course 6.1010 <br>
+& readings in Structure and Interpretation of Computer Programs by H. Abelson